jbach/csv-report/README.md

 - **required**

 #### `options.out`
-Path to output PDF file
+Path to output PDF file (can be path to folder or .pdf file)

 - String
 - Default: `./report-<last-month>-<year>.pdf`